-I've always preferred cookie cake over regular cake (see grain-free and paleo version here).
-It's such a nostalgic treat made with classic ingredients, so everyone loves it!
+I've always preferred cookie cake over regular cake.
+It's such a nostalgic treat made with classic ingredients, and everyone loves it!
 It was only a matter of time until I turned my all-time favorite chocolate chip cookie recipe into a cake.

 Cookie cake is a fan favorite for both kids and adults.
 It is essentially one giant chocolate chip cookie.
-Add some chocolate ganache and all of a sudden it is disguised as the most delicious cake ever!
+Add some vegan frosting and all of a sudden it transforms into the most delicious cake ever!

 Traditional cookie cake recipes contain eggs, butter, powdered sugar and all-purpose flour.
-My goal was to not only make a mouth-watering vegan and gluten-free cookie cake, but to also make it healthier with wholesome ingredients.
-As a Master Certified Health Education Specialist, I wanted this plant-based cookie cake to be a healthier dessert option as well!
+My goal was to not only make a mouth-watering vegan and gluten-free option, but to also make it healthier with wholesome ingredients (which is important to me as a master certified health education specialist).

 - Super-fine blanched almond flour (not almond meal)